erik-ingwersen-ey/iowa_sales_forecast/_sources/installation.rst.txt

-Here's a sample `installation.rst` file tailored to your Iowa Liquor Sales Forecast project:

 Installation
 ============

-This guide provides instructions on how to install and set up the Iowa Liquor Sales Forecast project.
+This guide provides instructions on how to install and set up the **Iowa Liquor Sales Forecast** project.

 Requirements
 ------------